trueheart78/book-notes/programming-elixir-1.2/ch07-lists-and-recursion.md

 #=> 3
 ```

-Let's use the pipe character and watch what happens.
+Let's use the pipe character and watch what happens when used in a pattern match:

 ```elixir
 [head | tail] = [1, 2, 3]